Perimeter81-Public/terraform-provider-perimeter81/docs/resources/gateway.md

 - `ip` - the IP address of the gateway
 - `dns` - the DNS name of the gateway

+Note: The `gateway` that has index 0 will be the default gateway for the region configuration block.

 ## import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Gateways of a specific Region using Network ID (networkId) and Region ID (regionId).
 For example: